javadba/igcc/README.txt

 IGCC comes with NO WARRANTY.

-See the locally included file COPYING for more information.
+See the file COPYING for more information.